 Rename the Login Pages

 For the majority of WordPress sites, the login page URL would be this –

 Replace the ‘wp-login.php’ part with ‘admin’ ‘wp-admin,’ and you will be redirected to the same login page.
 Since this is the default setting, it is true for all WordPress sites.
 And most website owners don’t consider these as any kind of security threat.

 But the reality is they could be potentially vulnerable points for your WordPress site.
 First of all, they leak the information that your website is powered by WordPress.
 And since most WordPress sites have an account with the ‘admin’ username, all the hackers have to do is to try brute force attacks to get your password.

-To save your WordPress site from these vulnerabilities, you need to change the default login URL’s.
-There are several WordPress plugins which allow you to do that.
+To save your WordPress site from these vulnerabilities, you need to change the default login URL.
+There are several WordPress plugins that allow you to do that.
 WPS Hide Login and WP Hide & Security Enhancer are two of the most popular choices among these.
-Both of these plugins allow you to replace the default login URL’s with your own choices.
+Both of these plugins allow you to replace the default login URL with your own choices.

 Change the ‘admin’ Username